applebuddy/TOEIC-Speaking-Study/README.md

 ## Q10

+I work with Tommy Owen.
+Can you tell me what he is in charge of during the meeting?

+- There are two events you are looking for. the first agenda is Marketing Project Update at 3:20 P.M. and he wiil talk about Purpose and Goals, Specific Strategies, and Customer Responses.
+Second agenda is Sales Review at 4:30 P.M. by Tommy Owen. do you want more details about it?

 I'm interested in history and art, and i"d love to visit some museums.
 Are we planning to visit any?

 - We will go to the Louvre Museum at 1:00 p.m. on the first day.
 On the second day, we will go to the Rodin Museum at 10:00 a.m,